 The common thread is not a single cloud, language, or framework.
 It is the attempt to make software less accidental: to align implementation with specification, platform boundaries with team boundaries, data with semantics, and engineering decisions with the risks they actually introduce.

-How I write
+How I work with communication

 The archive and the next phase